How to Monitor Data Quality: A Detailed Guide

 • You can't test without tools.
 At a minimum, you'll have to work with the developer console in a browser.

-• There’s no abstract expected result.
+• There's no abstract-expected result.
 You need to know exactly what you should end up with.
 We always have a certain set of parameters we need to collect for any user interaction with a site.
-And we know the values these parameters should take.
+We also know the values these parameters should take.

 • Special knowledge is necessary.
-At a minimum, you need to be familiar with the documentation for the web analytics tools you use, the practice, and the experience of market participants.
+At a minimum, you need to be familiar with the documentation for the web analytics tools you use, as well as the practice and experience of market participants.

 As we’ve mentioned, it’s much easier to correct an error if you catch it in the specifications.
 Therefore, checking documentation starts long before collecting data.
 Let’s figure out why we need to check your documentation.